 Include a section that outlines Your Solution to those needs

 Include an easy to understand Financial Investment section.
 Always refer to your sales price as an investment and not cost and as much as you can show the Return on that investment.
-You can also put next steps
+You can also put the next steps

 Appendices to cover all other standard information, like your corporate profile, implementation methods, solution features etc..

-The proposal’s main body can be short and effective but has to be customised for each client.
+The proposal’s main body can be short and effective but has to be customized for each client.
 The appendix material, on the other hand, can be prepared ahead of time and reused in proposals efficiently.

-Remember, proposals reflect of your company’s professionalism, so make sure they give clients a feel of the quality of service they can expect from you.
+Remember, proposals reflect your company’s professionalism, so make sure they give clients a feel of the quality of service they can expect from you.

 Tactics to watch out for when Closing your B2B Sale

-Here you will learn about creating better-negotiated outcomes.
+Here you will learn about creating better negotiated outcomes.

-Negotiation happens all the time within the organisation, with suppliers and with clients.
+Negotiation happens all the time within the organization, with suppliers and with clients.
 If done well, it strengthens the relationship between the two negotiating entities by ensuring that expectations are clear and the outcome is in the interest of both parties.

 The negotiator breaks up the negotiation to small parts so that you approve one element just to find that there is another that is then introduced.
 Always make sure that you only give your final answer after knowing all the elements that would be negotiated